sensorlab/logatec-portal/content/pages/ap-cradio.md

 Additionally, a small number of software-defined radio nodes using the Ettus Reseach USRP N200 can be used in the test bed as needed.
 A Rohde & Schwarz SMBV100A vector signal generator and a FSV signal analyzer are available for on-site measurements.

-See [hardware](hw-vesna.html) page for more details on testbed hardware.

 ## Hardware

 Different sensor node clusters contain different combinations of the following embedded radio hardware: